9:00 - 5:00

 Why Is It Important for Colorado Creditors to Have Representation in Bankruptcy Proceedings?

 If someone who owes you money has filed for bankruptcy, you need to know what you can and cannot do during the bankruptcy proceeding.
 A bankruptcy attorney advocates for the client in many ways.
+Effective lender representation can significantly impact the outcome of bankruptcy proceedings.
 Advocacy can include:

 The law allows for adversary proceedings, which are separate lawsuits that can influence the course of a bankruptcy case.
 A bankruptcy attorney can initiate proceedings on your behalf if you believe the court is not respecting your rights or if a debtor is acting in bad faith.